elmtree-askmo/cloudcannon-app/content/learn/nursing/how-can-cultural-and-religious-considerations-impact-individual-dietary-needs-in-patient-care.md

 url: /learn/nursing/questions/how-can-cultural-and-religious-considerations-impact-individual-dietary-needs-in-patient-care
 score: -1.0
 related_article1:
-    id: 169771
+    id: 169785
-    title: How do simple and complex carbohydrates differ in their impact on blood sugar levels?
+    title: >-
+        What is food fortification, and how does it support nutritional needs?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-simple-and-complex-carbohydrates-differ-in-their-impact-on-blood-sugar-levels
+    url: /learn/nursing/questions/what-is-food-fortification-and-how-does-it-support-nutritional-needs
 related_article2:
-    id: 169775
+    id: 169783
+    title: >-
-    title: What are the nutritional benefits of including dairy in the diet?
+        What are the symptoms of dehydration, and which populations are most at risk?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-nutritional-benefits-of-including-dairy-in-the-diet
+    url: /learn/nursing/questions/what-are-the-symptoms-of-dehydration-and-which-populations-are-most-at-risk
 related_article3:
-    id: 169769
+    id: 169776
-    title: How do the World Health Organization guidelines influence nutrition and hydration practices?
+    title: >-
+        Why is fiber important in the diet, and which food groups are rich in fiber?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-the-world-health-organization-guidelines-influence-nutrition-and-hydration-practices
+    url: /learn/nursing/questions/why-is-fiber-important-in-the-diet-and-which-food-groups-are-rich-in-fiber
 related_article4:
+    id: 169779
+    title: >-
+        What is the Malnutrition Universal Screening Tool (MUST), and how is it used in nutritional assessment?
+    subject: Nursing
+    url: /learn/nursing/questions/what-is-the-malnutrition-universal-screening-tool-must-and-how-is-it-used-in-nutritional-assessment
+related_article5:
     id: 169775
+    title: >-
-    title: What are the nutritional benefits of including dairy in the diet?
+        What are the nutritional benefits of including dairy in the diet?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-nutritional-benefits-of-including-dairy-in-the-diet
-related_article5:
-    id: 169773
-    title: What is the role of vitamins in body functions, and what are some common sources?
-    subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-vitamins-in-body-functions-and-what-are-some-common-sources
 ---

 &nbsp;